Please note that this page is automatically translated.

 Initiative 2: Strengthening Support for the Aquaculture Industry and Diversifying and Stabilizing Procurement through the Use of Food Tech

-In preparation for the risk of unstable fish supply due to climate change, we have strengthened our support for the aquaculture industry.
+In preparation for the risk of unstable fish supplies due to climate change, we have strengthened our support for the aquaculture industry.
 Specifically, together with Owase Bussan Co., Ltd., in which we have invested, we are developing and establishing aquaculture techniques and researching feeding methods.

-We are also working on improving fish varieties using advanced food tech such as biotechnology and genome editing technology.
-In addition, in April 2022, we established “Marineverse Co., Ltd.” in collaboration with Takuyo Co., Ltd. with the aim of stable production and utilization of marine resources, and are conducting research and development of farmed fish seeds and feed.
+We are also working on improving fish breeds using cutting-edge food tech such as biotechnology and genome editing technology.In addition, in April 2022, we established Marineverse Co., Ltd. in collaboration with Takuyo Co., Ltd., with the aim of achieving stable production and utilization of marine resources, and are conducting research and development of farmed fish seeds and feed.

 Risk Management

 Our Group’s Sustainability Promotion Committee plays a central role in identifying, analyzing, and evaluating climate-related risks.
-The Sustainability Promotion Committee is chaired by the Representative Director and President, and requests each Group company and department to formulate and report on countermeasures for the climate change-related risks that it has identified, analyzed, and evaluated, as appropriate and necessary.
+The Sustainability Promotion Committee is chaired by the Representative Director and President, and requests each group company and department to formulate and report on countermeasures for the climate change-related risks that it has identified, analyzed, and evaluated, as appropriate and as necessary.

 Indicators and Goals

-• FY2030: Reduce CO2 emissions (Scope 1 + 2) by 50% or more per unit compared to FY2013
+The goal FY2030 Reduce CO₂ emissions (Scope 1 + 2) per unit by more than 50% compared to fiscal 2013